scrathe/tardisIVR/README.md

 ## what you'll need
 * a Windows host w/ Hypervisor (Win8/Hyper-V)
+  * design can be easily adapted to use 2 physical machines instead
 * a Linux guest (ubuntu-12.04.2-server-amd64.iso)
   * 1-2GB RAM, 4-8GB HD, numerous-cores, bridged networking to your host's internet connection
 * working knowledge of SABnzbd, SickBeard, CouchPotato, HeadPhones